Judge Joseph Wapner dead at 97

+- The judge taped more than 2,000 episodes of "The People's Court" during his 12-year tenure

+- He was awarded the Purple Heart and Bronze Star for his Army service in World War II

-(CNN)Judge Joseph Wapner, of the popular reality television program "The People's Court," died at age 97 on Sunday at his home in Los Angeles, California, according to his son Judge Fred Wapner.
+(CNN)Judge Joseph Wapner, of the popular reality television program "The People's Court," died at age 97 on Sunday at his home in Los Angeles, California, according to his son, Los Angeles County Judge Fred Wapner.
 He died of natural causes.

-The famed judge taped more than two thousand episodes of "The People's Court" during his 12-year tenure on the program, inspiring decades of similar courtroom shows, including "Judge Judy" and "Judge Joe Brown."
+The famed judge taped more than 2,000 episodes of "The People's Court" during his 12-year tenure on the program, inspiring decades of similar courtroom shows, including "Judge Judy" and "Judge Joe Brown."

-Prior to stardom, Wapner graduated from the University of Southern California and served in the US Army, reaching the rank of lieutenant.
+Prior to stardom, Wapner graduated with both his undergraduate degree in 1941 and his law degree in 1948 from the University of Southern California, and served in the US Army, reaching the rank of lieutenant.
 He was awarded the Purple Heart and Bronze Star for his service in World War II.

 "He is a man of the greatest honor and integrity that anybody has ever met, and he certainly passed that down to both of us," said David Miron-Wapner, another of the late judge's two sons.